YuShimoji/WebOfWow/docs/development_log.md

 - Added a settings page under "AI Post Generator" to save the OpenAI API key.
 - Implemented RSS feed fetching functionality to gather topics from external sites.
 - Displayed fetched RSS feed items on the AI Post Generator page, allowing users to select them as topics.
-- Implemented an auto-linking feature that automatically creates links between posts based on their titles when a post is published or updated.
+- **Auto-linking Feature**: Implemented a feature that automatically generates links between articles based on their titles when a post is published or updated.
+This enhances navigation and interconnectivity within the site.
+- **Auto-linking Setting**: Added an option in the theme settings to enable or disable the auto-linking feature, giving users control over this functionality.